vranac/ansible-helper/README.md

 Simple bash script to help with Ansible directory structure generation.
 This script will generate the directory structure according to [Ansible Best Practices Directory Layout](http://docs.ansible.com/playbooks_best_practices.html)
+The script tries to determine if ansible-galaxy is present and use it for role creation.
+The script currently DOES NOT SUPPORT the -s parameter (for the role api server).

 Usage
 =====